nikki-uwu/Meower/README.md

 **Response**: Board returns the same number of bytes received from SPI

-### Current Limitations (as of 2025.07.18)
+### Register Reading in Daisy-Chain Mode

+The dual ADS1299 chips are configured in daisy-chain mode with separate chip selects.
+This means:
-- **Writing**: Works for Master, Slave, and Both targets
+- **Writing registers**: Works normally - you can write to Master, Slave, or Both independently
-- **Reading**: Only works from Master ADC
-- **Slave reading not implemented**: Due to daisy-chain configuration, reading from slave would require:
-  1. Chip select slave only
-  2. Activate master
-  3. Push 27 dummy bytes through master (3 byte preamble + 24 bytes channel data)
-  4. Next 27 bytes would be slave data

-This follows the same principle as ADC sample reading in daisy-chain mode where each ADC outputs 27 bytes.
+- **Reading registers**: Requires special handling due to daisy-chain data flow

+The simplified 'spi' command returns only data from the Master ADC.
+However, the firmware includes a fully implemented `read_Register_Daisy()` function that reads from both ADCs simultaneously:
+1. Selects both chips (target 'B')
+2. Sends a 30-byte transaction
+3. Extracts Master value from byte 3
+4. Extracts Slave value from byte 30

+If you're implementing your own register reads via raw SPI commands, treat it like ADC sample reading in daisy-chain mode where data flows through: Slave → Master → ESP32.
+See the detailed protocol description below.

 ### Common Examples